Chihuahua

 Mexico's biggest state: high desert, Sierra Tarahumara, and Copper Canyon

-Chihuahua is for people who want big, empty landscapes and a train ride they’ll talk about for years — not a beach and not a nightlife scene.
-It’s Mexico’s largest state, mostly high desert and pine-covered mountains, with long distances between anything worth stopping for.
-Come for the Copper Canyon and the culture around it, and plan your days around light and distance rather than a packed itinerary.
+Chihuahua is for people who want big, empty landscapes and a train ride they’ll talk about for years — not a beach, not a nightlife scene.
+It’s Mexico’s largest state, roughly the size of the UK, mostly high desert on the plateau and pine-covered sierra to the west, with genuinely long distances between anything worth stopping for.
+Come for the Copper Canyon and the Rarámuri culture around it, and plan your days around daylight and distance rather than cramming a checklist.
+If you like your travel slow, scenic, and a little rough around the edges, this state pays you back.

 Getting oriented